Choosing Children’s Sun Cream

 Cream Consistency & Application: It was very easy to apply, rubs into the skin nicely, is not greasy and has a nice consistency.
 It’s not too thick or thin and massages and disappears into the skin quickly and easily.
 It also came off easily at bath time.
 Score: 3

 Nasties Free Scale: Appears to be nasties free from their ingredients list.
 Score: 3

 Sensitive Skin: The Garnier formula is suitable for fair, sensitive and sun intolerant skin.
 Louis used this and did not experience any skin breakouts during our holiday.
 Score: 3

 Scent: No scent and no colourants, but it did have a nice smell to it.
 Like the Nivea sun cream, it has a very pleasant “holiday” type smell to it that made it enjoyable to apply.
 Score: 3

 Total Score: 14

-For children sun cream should have a minimum of 30 SPF and a broad spectrum sun cream that protects against UVA and UVB.
+For children, sun cream should have a minimum of 30 SPF and a broad spectrum of sun cream that protects against UVA and UVB.
 If you can also use a lip balm that contains SPF at the same level.